demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Lega-CursedScraps/README.md

 - ERRANT - Teleports the player randomly when an item is picked up or placed down
 - PARALYSIS - Paralyzes the player when red-scanning
 - SHADOW - All enemies are invisible by default (their sound is still active), scanning reveals them
-- SYNCHRONIZATION - The scrap is split into two parts, when both parts are picked up by two different players, their cameras invert.
-You must bring both parts back to the ship... or die for the effect to fade
-	- If a player who doesn't have the curse picks up one of the two parts, he is immobilized until another player picks up the other part and the curse takes effect
-	- If a player dies with the effect activated, the other player returns to their camera but is immobilized until another player picks up the other part and the curse takes effect
-	- If no player is available to share the curse, the immobilized player can simply drop the item on the ground to move again
 - DIMINUTIVE - Reduces the player's size and applies the following effects :
 	- The movement speed is reduced
 	- The grab distance is reduced